- Rational Approaches to Healing

 Cost: Maybe $20 at Walmart – or check garage sales.
 Ask around.
 Lots of folks have these in their attic.
 Or if you are chronically stiff you can get an exercise version that body builders use at sports stores.

 Caution: If, after embarking on ANY lymphatic drainage technique, you detect any nausea or flu-like symptoms or abdominal discomfort on the right hand side under the ribs (liver area), STOP and do the Gentle Liver Cleanse for at least a month.
 This means the lymph you are releasing is very toxic and taxing to your already congested liver.
 I have seen this many times.
 Often the body sequesters toxins which the liver had not been able to process.
-Many things adversely affect the liver (anger, drugs, chronic constipation) and I have also found that those with negative rh factors have lower detoxing capacity.
+Many things adversely affect the liver (inflammatory foods, anger, drugs, chronic constipation) and I have also found that those with negative rh factors have lower detoxing capacity.
 Don’t gut-it-out.
 Cleanse the liver!!
 Then pick up where you left off.

 After you have mastered the above you can increase your lymph drainage by doing the Chapman reflexes using the method described in the Lymph Drainage techniques section.
 Palpate to identify which points are tender.
 Find maybe 3-4 of them.
 Then during your rebounding session, massage these.
 As the tenderness decreases from these points, find others and continue.
 Remember the caution above.